dylanramdhan/Courses/EC 530 - Software Engineering Principles/hw2/README.md

 ## API Design
-In this assingment, we were tasked to _develop_ and _design_ an API, with an analogy of a house.
+In this assignment, we were tasked to _develop_ and _design_ an API, with an analogy of a house.

-Engineer: Dylan Ramdhan
+_Engineer: Dylan Ramdhan_

 Resource: https://www.youtube.com/watch?v=zsYIw6RXjfM